BMagnu/fso-tables-rust/fso_tables/readme.md

 - ``Rc<T>``, ``Arc<T>``, ``Cell<T>``, ``RefCell<T>``: Same as ``Box<T>``
 - ``Vec<T>``: A vector will repeatedly parse the subtype ``T`` until this fails.
 It does _not_ require the name of the vector in the containing struct to be repeated.
 If such behavior is desired, create a vector of a ``#[fso_table]``-annotated struct that itself contains the desired name-value pair.
 The list can be optionally surrounded by parentheses.
 Individual elements can be seperated by spaces or commas.
 When the individual elements are ``#[fso_table]``-annotated structs, they can also be seperated by newlines.
 - ``Option<T>``: Denotes an optional key in the table.
 If the name is present, the value will be parsed.
 If it is not, parsing will be skipped for this value.
-- ``(T...)``: Tuples will parse a list of inner keys that must be surrounded by parentheses in the table.
+- ``(T...)``: Tuples will parse a list of inner keys that can be surrounded by parentheses in the table.
 These values can be seperated by spaces and commas.

 If a type beyond the specified types is required to be parsed, it must manually implement the ``FSOTable`` trait.